IsakJones/polka/README.md

 then asks for permission to spam the server.
 Once permission is granted, it concurrently sends all the requests, putting a lot of pressure on the server!

 TODO
- - DONE Fix interface / struct interactions
- - DONE Add database driver
- - Implement transaction DB insertion
- - Set up request timeouts in the spammer
+ - Set up request timeouts in spammer
- - DONE Use request-level contexts in the api
+ - Set up Get API access point to get a transaction by values